montoyah/microbialEcology/README.md

 # microbialEcology
-Scripts for microbial ecology in R
+Scripts for microbial ecology in R.